ahuacate/deluge/README.md

 - [ ] 00.00 Patches & Fixes

 ## 1.00 Configure Deluge Preferences
-Your Deluge should be ready to go if you followed the installation instructions [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#400-deluge-lxc---ubuntu-1804).
+Your Deluge should be ready to go when you installed Deluge as shown instructions [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#400-deluge-lxc---ubuntu-1804).

-But if you have naked raw installation or want to update some settings from our GitHub repository the instructions are as follows.
+But if you want to modify or update your config with the latest from our GitHub repository read-on.

 ### 1.01 Manual Configuration
-This is the minimum required to get Deluge working without any tuning.
+This is the minimum required to get Deluge working with Sonarr, Radarr and family of Apps.
 In your web browser type `http://192.168.30.113:8112/` to connect to the Deluge WebUI and login with the default password `deluge`.

 Click `Preferences` and set the following: